 Here's what customers commonly report:

-- Persistent calling: Multiple calls per day, sometimes for weeks after requesting information
+Multiple calls per day, sometimes for weeks after requesting information.
+Even after asking them to stop.

-- Urgency tactics: "This price is only good for today" or "We only have a few of these left"
+"This price is only good for today" or "We only have a few of these left."
+Classic pressure tactics.

-- Fear-based selling: Warnings about economic collapse, dollar devaluation, or government confiscation
+Warnings about economic collapse, dollar devaluation, or government confiscation to create urgency.

-- Upselling to "exclusive" coins: Pushing expensive numismatic coins instead of standard bullion
+Pushing expensive "exclusive" or "limited edition" coins instead of standard bullion.

 Red Flag: "Limited Edition" Coins